Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 How we chose our data sources

-We only used data sources that met three key criteria:
+We only used data sources that met two key criteria:

 Reliability